alanng10/class-lang/Docue/Article/Sande/a.md

 Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
 Struct vars, glob vars and local vars that are declared with ValueArrayTypeName are allocated space for the array anys.
 The vars hold ref values that are memory indexes of the allocated array anys.
-The operates of the vars have type.
+StructVarOperate, GlobVarOperate and VarOperate of the vars have type.
 The type is the struct type for array of struct type anys, it is Type.
 The type is the 64 bits int type for array of int type anys.
 The vars cannot be assigned to.